What to Do If My Partner Is an Alcoholic and Needs Help

 Common Signs and Symptoms of Alcohol Use Disorder

-• Increased tolerance: Requiring larger quantities to achieve the same effects
+• Increased Tolerance: Requiring larger quantities to achieve the same effects that smaller amounts once produced.

-• Failed control attempts: Repeated promises followed by continued heavy use
+• Failed Control: Repeated promises to cut back or control consumption followed by continued heavy use.

-• Social impairment: Prioritizing drinking over responsibilities and relationships
+• Impairment: Prioritizing drinking over responsibilities, relationships, and previously enjoyed activities.

 This method works when families recognize that AUD manifests differently across individuals, requiring careful observation of patterns rather than isolated incidents to accurately assess the severity of substance use concerns.